bottlerocket-os/bottlerocket/INSTALL.md

 We recommend you install the latest stable Rust using [rustup](https://rustup.rs/), either from the official site or your development host's package manager.

 To organize build tasks, we use [cargo-make](https://sagiegurari.github.io/cargo-make/).
+We also use [cargo-deny](https://github.com/EmbarkStudios/cargo-deny) during the build process.
-To get this, run:
+To get these, run:

 ```
-cargo install cargo-make
+cargo install cargo-make cargo-deny
 ```

 #### BuildKit